Soliplex Agents

 - SCM sources: SHA3-256 hash for files, SHA256 for issues

-- Status Check: The system checks which files have changed or are new against the ingester database
+- Status Check: The system checks which files are new or changed against the local sync state, so only new or changed files are processed

 Incremental Sync (SCM Agent)